All Episodes

 Yeah.

-Um at any point that anybody ever apologized to you, that may sound like a really dumb question.
+That may sound like a really dumb question.

-No, not only did they not apologize, Sean, in terms of you know, people within the uh DOJ and FBI, and and uh actually I I do have an exception.
+No, not only did they not apologize, Sean, in terms of, you know, people within the DOJ and FBI.

-I've sent several letters, several requests to FBI director Ray, you know, asking for some disclosure, right?
+I've sent several letters, several requests to FBI Director Ray, you know, asking for some disclosure, right?

 Because, you know, I'm trying to get to the bottom and kind of start rebuilding my life.

-I I mean, I'm exceptionally grateful of Attorney General Barr and what he's doing.
+I mean, I'm exceptionally grateful of Attorney General Barr and what he's doing.

 No, not yet.